Trixie and Katya: Style and performance

 The comedic style of Trixie and Katya developed through the filming of their webseries UNHhhh and is often based around drag and improvisational comedy.
 The pair have also acted together on live stage productions and feature as a double act in a variety of drag performances including a stage production drag remake of cult film Romy and Michele's High School Reunion titled Trixie and Katya's High School Reunion as well as a live show in Las Vegas in 2019.
 Their comedy often plays on the contrast between the two drag queens, with Trixie being a self-described workaholic and entrepreneur, and Katya having a much more chaotic and carefree personality which is often the catalyst for the absurdist humor that many of their conversations develop into.
 The two often make fun of LGBT stereotypes as well as popular culture.
 In their live shows they often incorporate music from their own individual careers as well as a variety of sketches, improvisation and dance choreographed by Laganja Estranja.

-Trixie and Katya often credit their editors Christopher Smith and Ron Hill for much of the success of UNHhhh, citing that their style of editing is an important part of the comedy style of the show.
+Trixie and Katya often credit their editors Christopher Smith, Ron Hill and Jeff Maccubbin for much of the success of UNHhhh, citing that their style of editing is an important part of the comedy style of the show.